-By 1809, the Peter Whitmer Sr. family moves to Fayette, New York.
+By 1809, Peter Whitmer Sr. and his family move to Fayette, New York.

 By 1812, the Hale family moves into a large frame home in Harmony, Pennsylvania.